helm/charts/stable/kong/FAQs.md

 #### Kong fails to start after `helm upgrade` when Postgres is used.
 What do I do?

-You are running into this issue: https://github.com/helm/charts/issues/12575.
+You may be running into this issue: https://github.com/helm/charts/issues/12575.
 This issue is caused due to: https://github.com/helm/helm/issues/3053.

 The problem that happens is that Postgres database has the old password but